andersevenrud/ha-nexa-bridge-x/README.md

 All connected devices will appear automatically as entities with names based on features and configuration.

-> Note that names are based on device configuration in the Nexa Admin UI.
-Rooms are not taken into account.
+> The names configured in the App or Web Admin UI defines the internal unique ID.
+Changing these
+> will create new entities.
+Duplicate names will be suffixed with a number.

 ![example entity list](https://user-images.githubusercontent.com/161548/210004115-f69afac7-289b-47f5-801e-fc26a1f9ffb4.png)